JohanVanslembrouck/corolib/examples/tutorial/README.md

 * p200X.cpp is based on p184X.cpp.
 3 coroutines are started on a separate thread but are resumed from the main thread.
   Because p200X.cpp uses jthread, there is no way to sum the result of the 3 coroutines (apart from the use of global variables).
+  Notice that the coroutines started by the 3 threads survive their threads, that exit after having started their coroutine.

 * p201X.cpp uses 3 futures instead of jthreads to sum the result of the 3 coroutines.

+* p210X.cpp is based on p141X.cpp.
+The main() function starts two threads.
+  Each thread calls coroutine1, which on its turn calls coroutine2, etc.
+  Each thread needs a thread_local Class01 object (and EventQueue object in the case of p2102) to proceed independently of the other thread.